Skip to Content

 Warning: Always take precautions when slicing or cooking with ghost peppers.
 Wear gloves, eye protection, and respiratory protection.
 You’ll thank us later!

-Make Ghost Pepper Hot Sauce
+Make a Ghost Pepper Hot Sauce

 We sure do love making homemade hot sauce.
 You get a ton of sauce for your hard work, and it is a wonderful preservation method.

 Using a simple preparation of peppers, vinegar, salt and any other fruits and spices, you can blend up your very own sauce.
-Just be sure to use at least 2% salt, and around 50% vinegar.
+However, go easy on the ghost peppers (try using some jalapeños to decrease the heat level).
+A single ghost pepper is plenty hot to spice up a whole bottle of hot sauce!

 Tip: We love using fresh fruits, especially pineapple or blueberries, in our sauces.
 Get creative!